eryksiejka47/K-Spice-API-Yggdrasil/README.md

 👉 https://www.python.org/downloads/release/python-31210/

-Make sure to choose the correct installer as shown below:
+Make sure to select the correct installer for your system, as shown below:

 ![alt](images/python_download.png)

-Run the installation file, and a window like this should pop up.
+Double-click the downloaded file.
+You should see a window like this:

 ![alt](images/python_installer.jpg)

-Head over to @Customize installation and be sure to mark off pip and documentation if youre interested.
-If you install everything it wont do any difference for our application.
+Click on Customize installation and check the boxes for:

 ![alt](images/python2.png)